danne931/akka-dotnet-bank/README.md

 additional business use cases as well as integration with more tech such as [EventStoreDB](https://www.eventstore.com/eventstoredb) and the de facto library for functional programming in C#, [language-ext](https://github.com/louthy/language-ext).

 The second iteration [(see FSharpWithAkka directory)](https://github.com/danne931/akka-dotnet-bank/tree/main/Archive/FSharpWithAkka) is close to a one-to-one representation of the CSharpWithLanguageExt directory, with all use cases rewritten in F# and **Paul Louth**'s echo-process actor library replaced with Akka.
-I saw that [F#'s type inference](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/type-inference) and [computation expressions](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions) made writing programs with typed functional programming more second nature than with C# so I decided to continue with it for the third iteration.
+I saw that [F#'s type inference](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/type-inference), [computation expressions](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions) and immutable data structures made writing programs with typed functional programming more second nature than with C# so I decided to continue with it for the final iteration.